carljpearson/openshift_alerting/blog_post/Investigating OpenShift Alerts.md

 - **etcdHighCommitDurations** etcd cluster "etcd": 99th percentile commit durations 100s on etcd instance cluster-health.
 - **ClusterOperatorDegraded** Cluster operator insights has been degraded for 10 mins.
 Operator is degraded because Unable to report: gateway server reported unexpected error code: 415, and cluster upgrades will be unstable.

 We used an online survey platform, *Qualtrics*, to implement our study.
-It began with some background questions to get a sense of our participants' experience levels and typical usage patterns.
-After this, we displayed 5 of 11 alerts (randomly) to each user.
+The survey began with background questions about the participants' experience levels and typical usage patterns.
+After, we displayed 5 of 11 alerts (randomly) to each user.
 After viewing an alert and it's accompanying alert description, we asked users how confident they felt in their ability to resolve the alert on a scale from 1-7, 1 being the least confidence and 7 being the most confident.
 We also allowed them to write in why they gave the numerical score they chose.

 Unlike many applications and software, OpenShift is often deployed 'on-premise' so that standard product analytics are not possible to collect.
 This poses a unique challenge to assessing user behavior in OpenShift.
 To get around this, we implemented a [first-click test](https://www.usability.gov/how-to-and-tools/methods/first-click-testing.html) where users clicked on a web console overview dashboard screenshot.
 This allowed us to have some behavioral assessment on their strategy for resolving each alert.
+This first-click component occurred after each confidence rating with the same alert and allowed for an open response to describe why they clicked the area they did.

 ![](https://github.com/carljpearson/openshift_alerting/blob/master/img/1-KubePodNotReady.png?raw=true)